bytetrail/vaux/README.md

 This will include end-to-end testing for client <-> server session establishment and disconnect scenarios.

+### Command Line Interface
+Basic command line interface for broker options.

+### Session Persistence
+Serialization and deserialization of sessions to persistent store.
+Startup deserialization and evaluation of sessions.

 ### Publish
 Add publication support and basic message management.